hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 2) Full, "normalized" response (20Hz - 20kHz with the angles from 0° to ±180°) with SPL values relative to the 0-degree axis
 3) Normalized, "zoomed" response (200Hz - 20kHz with the angles from 0° to ±90°) with SPL values relative to the 0-degree axis

-As I said above, the provided frequency response graphs were given with a limited set of data.
-I measured the response of the speaker's vertical and horizontal axis in 10-degree steps over 360-degrees.
-Nearly 70 measurements in total are represented in my data.
-As you can imagine, providing all those data points in a single FR-type graphic below is a bit overwhelming and confusing for the viewer.
-A spectrogram is an alternate way to view this full set of data.
-This takes a 360-degree set of data and "collapses" it down to a rectangular representation of the various angles' SPL.
-I have provided two sets of data: one set for horizontal and one for vertical.
-Each set consists of 3 graphics:
-1) Full response (20Hz - 20kHz with the angles from 0° to ±180°) with absolute SPL values
-2) Full, "normalized" response (20Hz - 20kHz with the angles from 0° to ±180°) with SPL values relative to the 0-degree axis
-3) Normalized, "zoomed" response (200Hz - 20kHz with the angles from 0° to ±90°) with SPL values relative to the 0-degree axis

-Normalized plots make it easy to compare how the speaker’s off-axis response behaves relative to the on-axis response curve.
+Normalized plots make it easier to compare how the speaker’s off-axis response behaves relative to the on-axis response curve.

 <br clear="all" />